The Number One Reason Your Houseplants Are Dying

 See my policies and disclosure page for more information.

 I find fertilizing isn't necessary in most instances -- I don't do it a lot.
-Maybe once or twice a year, if that?
-In general ours do better in the summer months and slow down in the cloudy, winter months.
+Maybe once a year?
+In general ours do better in the summer months and go dormant in the cloudy, winter months with shorter days.

 I also don't add anything special to the soil to help it drain -- half the time I leave the plant in the pot it came in for a year or so!: